wagtail/areweheadlessyet/README.md

 # Are we headless yet?
 Yes!

 This website is now deprecated.
 Headless support has evolved a lot over the years, and documentation on important features and known gaps is now available in the developer documentation, in the [Headless support](https://docs.wagtail.org/en/latest/advanced_topics/headless.html) page.
+See also the [wagtail.org Headless](https://wagtail.org/headless/) information page.

 ![Screenshot of the Are we headless yet?
 Yes!
 Homepage](./homepage-screenshot.webp)

-This is the source code to [Wagtail’s Are we headless yet? website](https://areweheadlessyet.wagtail.org) frontend built with [Next.js](https://nextjs.org/).
+This is the source code to Wagtail’s Are we headless yet? website frontend built with [Next.js](https://nextjs.org/).

 The backend is available on the [Wagtail's website source code](https://github.com/wagtail/wagtail.org/tree/main/wagtailio/areweheadlessyet).